osihou/safe-api/README.md

 ### SQL Azure Database
 For our data management we use SQL Database.
 It  works to create, scale and extend applications into the cloud using Microsoft SQL Server technology.
-It also integrates with Active Directory and Microsoft System Center and Hadoop.

 ### Email & Generated PDF Reports
 Our solution can provide our users with updates using email services.